Building a successful online course starts at the beginning – with choosing a topic designed to sell.

 And, in order to make it clear that you can solve their problem, you need to be VERY specific.
 Otherwise, you create a course that is written for anyone but appeals to no one.

 - You have expertise in one or more areas, and you want to create an online course related to your area of interest.
-(Stuck on this?
-Check out steps 1 and 2 in the workbook for some tools to help!)

 - You’ve already got some idea about the specific groups or types of people who can benefit from your knowledge.

-Get out a pen and a piece of paper and start with the big groups, then break them down to more specific niches.
+The goal of this step is simply to brainstorm WHO you could serve.So, get out a pen and a piece of paper and start with the big groups, then break them down to more specific niches.

-- Markets you have an existing connection to.
+- Consider markets you have an existing connection to.
 The easier you can relate to a particular group or have some inside knowledge, the faster the next steps will be.
 If I want to target pediatricians, that’s MUCH simpler if my sister is also a pediatrician and can explain how the industry works, than if I have no connection to the industry at all.